Moving to Liberta, Antigua & Barbuda

 When we asked people what advice they would give someone preparing to move to Liberta, they said:

 "Expats moving to Liberta, Antigua and Barbuda should be aware that the official language is English, so communication should not be a major issue.
 The local currency is the Eastern Caribbean Dollar, but US dollars are also widely accepted.
 The cost of living can be high, especially for housing and imported goods.
 The climate is tropical maritime, with little seasonal temperature variation.
 It's important to prepare for hurricane season, which typically runs from June to November.
 Healthcare facilities in Antigua and Barbuda are limited, with more serious medical conditions often requiring evacuation to the United States.
 It's recommended to have comprehensive medical insurance that covers medical evacuation.
 The crime rate is relatively low, but petty crime like theft can occur, so it's important to take standard precautions to protect your belongings.
 Public transportation is available but not always reliable, so many expats choose to rent or buy a car.
 Driving is on the left-hand side of the road.
 The culture of Antigua and Barbuda is a blend of West African, British, and indigenous cultures.
 Cricket is the national sport and a popular pastime.
 Expats should also be aware of the local customs and etiquette.
 Antiguans and Barbudans are generally friendly and hospitable, but they also value respect and good manners.
-Finally, while Antigua and Barbuda is politically stable, it's always a good idea to stay informed about the local political situation," replied a member in Liberta.
+Finally, while Antigua and Barbuda is politically stable, it's always a good idea to stay informed about the local political situation," said one expat in Liberta.

 What is a typical expat home or apartment like in Liberta?

 "Expat homes or apartments in Liberta, Antigua and Barbuda, are typically spacious and well-furnished, reflecting the island's laid-back and luxurious lifestyle.
 They often feature open floor plans to allow for natural light and air circulation, taking advantage of the tropical climate.
 Many homes have large balconies or patios, offering stunning views of the surrounding landscapes, including the Caribbean Sea, mountains, or lush gardens.
 The architecture often blends modern design with Caribbean influences, featuring bright colors and natural materials.
 Kitchens are usually fully equipped with modern appliances, and living areas are comfortably furnished.
 Bedrooms are typically large, often with en-suite bathrooms.
 Many expat homes also come with amenities such as air conditioning, high-speed internet, and cable TV, catering to the needs of modern living.
 Some properties may also include a private pool, a garden, or access to a beach.
 Security is also a priority, with many homes located in gated communities with 24/7 security services.
 These communities often offer additional amenities such as communal pools, fitness centers, and tennis courts.
 Despite being in a relatively small town, expat homes in Liberta are close to essential services such as supermarkets, restaurants, and healthcare facilities.
-They also offer easy access to the island's many attractions, including beaches, hiking trails, and historical sites," explained one expat living in Liberta, Antigua & Barbuda.
+They also offer easy access to the island's many attractions, including beaches, hiking trails, and historical sites," said one expat in Liberta.

 What is the average cost of housing in Liberta?